 Make a bid

 Nyetimber's history has been colourful, its vinous ownership having passed from the American Stuart Moss, via the flamboyant pop impresario Andy Hill to the Dutch entrepreneur Eric Heerema.
-In the more distant past it was built by Henry VIII for Anne of Cleves, although she never actually took ownership, thanks, famously, to Holbein's pictorial exaggeration of her charms.
-The heat and dust of 2003 left many warmer European vineyards struggling for balance in their wines; no such problem in West Sussex where the sun was extremely welcome and had resulted in one of the best ever wines from this impressive Estate.
-Aromas of nectarine and sourdough lead onto a poised and harmoniously balanced palate, with the fruit riper and more expressive than in 2001 and less evidence of the slightly grassy notes that one sometimes associates with English sparklers.
+In the more distant past its decorative Manor House was built by Henry VIII for Anne of Cleves, although she never actually took ownership, thanks, famously, to Holbein's pictorial exaggeration of her charms.
+The far more charming Cherie Spriggs is now firmly at the helm making the wines at Nyetimber and the 2007 is one of the first wines that she has supervised from start to finish...
+A great success all round; Aromas of nectarine, bergamot and sourdough lead onto a poised and harmoniously balanced palate, with scant evidence of the slightly grassy notes that one sometimes associates with English sparklers.
 Extended ageing has added a pleasing biscuit complexity and the finish is both refreshing and powerful.
-(Simon Field MW, BBR Buyer)
+Simon Field MW, BBR Buyer